Customer and Product Data Act 2025

 You could also call this:

-“Don't pretend to be someone who can ask for or give special information”
+“Don't pretend you can ask for special information when you can't”

-Finally, you must not claim that you or someone else can provide certain goods or services related to regulated data services if that’s not true.
+You also must not claim that you or someone else can legally make specific requests or provide certain goods or services related to regulated data if that is not true.
+Regulated data is information that is controlled by special rules.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.